MisterWest11/Data_Analytics-Week-1---2/README.md

 Each row represents a record of a single instance of the table's topic.

 Spreadsheets including Microsoft Excel, Google Sheets and Apple Numbers are practical tools for representing tabular data.
 A relational database management system (database) extends the tabular model.
 Instead of having all data in a single table, a database organizes related data across multiple tables.
 The connection between tables is known as a relationship.
 Oracle, Microsoft SQL Server, MySQL and PostgreSQL are examples of database software.

+***Structured Data Types***

+Structured data is tabular in nature and organized into rows and columns.

+**Character**

+this data type limits data entry to only valid characters.Characters can include the alphabet that you might see on your keyboard, as well as numbers.
+Depending on your needs, multiple data types are available that can enforce character limits.

+**Alphanumeric**

+most widely used data type for storing character-based data.
+Alphanumeric is appropriate when a data element consists of both numbers and letters.  e.g an address of a place.

+It is ideal for storing product stock-keeping units(SKUs).

 # Module 2: Data Preparation and Exploration

 *Chapter 3:* Databases and Data Acquisition